Field strip: Definition

 Field strips are done to facilitate cleaning, or identify damages.
 It is customary for soldiers to be taught how to conduct a field strip, both as a means of discipline, and to help create a sense of familiarity with the weapon.
 Because it is an integral part of owning and using a firearm, especially in a military context, firearm manufacturers will take considerations to make field strips expedient and simple.
 In one instance, the Los Angeles Police Department opted against the purchase of Thompson submachine guns primarily because other available weapons were easier to field strip.

 Rationale

 When fully assembled, a gun is not very suitable for cleaning, and like any machine, will need to be frequently cleaned and maintained in order to stay in optimal condition.
 Very few of its parts can be accessed unless it has been field stripped, and most of those parts can only be partially seen.
 Instead, when field stripped, it can be inspected or cleaned more thoroughly, as individual parts can be separated.
-A field strip may also reveal issues that otherwise can't be seen, such as cracks or deformities, but excessive cleaning may further induce wear on the weapon.
+A field strip may also reveal issues that otherwise cannot be seen, such as cracks or deformities, but excessive cleaning may further induce wear on the weapon.